miguelito34/mse_231/mse231_a1/README.md

-# Gender Homphily on Twitter
+# Gender Homophily on Twitter

 ### Overview